Washington and Lee University School of Law: The Honor System

 The Honor System has been run by the student body since 1905 and is derived from Robert E. Lee during his tenure as President of the University.
-Any student found guilty of an Honor Violation by his or her peers is subject to a single penalty: expulsion.
+Any student found guilty of an Honor Violation by their peers is subject to a single penalty: expulsion.
 The Honor System is defined and administered solely by students, and there is no higher review.
 A formal review, occasionally including referendums, is held every three years to refine the tenets of the Honor System.
 Students continue to support the Honor System and its single penalty overwhelmingly, and alumni regularly point to the Honor System as one of the distinctive marks they carry with them from their W&L experience.
 W&L Law students enjoy several distinct benefits from the Honor System.
 These include more freedom in exam taking as well as an informal account system at the Brief Stop cafeteria in Sydney Lewis Hall.
 These are balanced by the strict penalty for a violation of the Honor System.